steveblue/ngus/README.md

 * NOTE: ngus is still very early in development and is not ready for a Production environment.

+##Demo

+A demo of ngus is running at [ngus.io](ngus.io).
+This is the same example found in the development repository.

+##Mission

+The goal is to provide a library that can be imported into Angular 2 projects so developers can leverage the Famo.us Scene Graph, Physics Engine and Mixed Mode Rendering Engine.
+The idea is to make a library of Angular Components that gives engineers the option to either tightly or loosely couple Angular 2 and Famo.us Engine with Angular Components.

 ###ngus Needs Your Help!

 ngus needs the help of the Famo.us and Angular 2 Developer Communities to really take off and be an invaluable next-gen tool for Web Developers.

 ngus still has a long way to go before it is ready for a Production environment.
-If you are interested in contributing to the project and helping to build out Angular 2 Components that interface with the Famo.us Engine, please contact steveblue at gmail.com
+If you are interested in contributing to the project and helping to build out Angular 2 Components that interface with the Famo.us Engine contact [admin@ngus.io](admin@ngus.io).

 ###Getting Started